 Once Upon a Time the Gardens ...

-It started as a fruit orchard.
+In the beginning, all of this, was a fruit orchard.
 In the medieval times, gardens were nice, but they usually had a more practical objective and a position, like this, just outside the city walls was probably fundamental for supplying the family with food.
-The land for the garden and much of the hillside belonged to the Mozzi family, - there is a document that testifies to a “garden” as far back as 1259.
+The land for the garden and much of the hillside belonged to the Mozzi family - in fact, there is a document that testifies to a “garden” as far back as 1259.

-The Mozzi family lost their property and then gained it back again in the late 1500’s, and kept it in the family until 1880, when the family died out.
+The Mozzi family lost their property and then gained it back again in the late 1500’s.
+They managed to keep it in the family until 1880, when the family died out.
 During their possession, they continued to modify the gardens adding statues and flowers.
 They even purchased adjoining property, which added part of the Kaffeehaus along with it’s “grotta” (man made cave).
 After Mozzi passed away, everything was bought by Carolath Benten, and the garden took on various “victorian” aspects.

 It wasn’t until Stefano Bardini, and the namesake of the gardens, came into possession of the land and villa that it began to take on its present shape.
 Unfortunately in doing so, the medieval aspects have been lost, but one must certainly admire the modifications he made which have left us with a peculiar masterpiece.
-The mix of styles, create an enchanting garden to explore.
+It is this strange mix of styles which create an enchanting garden to explore.